wp-plugins/add-login-text/readme.txt

 - verified compatibility with WP 3.9

 == Upgrade Notice ==

+= 0.0.9 =
+- updated .pot file and readme

 = 0.0.8 =
 - fix for undefined index when form first loads